M0n7y5/raylib-beef/README.md

 I'll be glad for any contribution & pull requests

 ## Notes
-- any other contributions than bugfixes needs to be placed to `src/Extensions`
+- any contributions apart from bugfixes need to be placed in `src/Extensions`
 	- this will separate additional helper functions from bindings
 	- for example if you want to add some cool method for **Vector3**, you will create **Vector3.&#xfeff;bf** in `src/Extensions/Types` and add that cool method to existing Vector3 type by using [extensions](https://www.beeflang.org/docs/language-guide/datatypes/extensions/) statement